 - Shake your resin or mix the resin within the resin vat with a plastic spatula gently

-- Make sure your FEP sheet is tight enough and has a good amount of tension
+- Make sure your FEP sheet has a good amount of tension and isn’t too loose or tight.
+Do this by adjusting the tightness of the screws around the resin vat.

 Once you go through these troubleshooting solutions, you should have a resin 3D printer that creates prints that actually stick to the build plate.